 Another thing you ought to consider is the age of your boiler.
 If your current tank is more than 15 years old, it’s worth thinking of a replacement as older models can be significantly more wasteful.

-Currently using solar or wind power in your property?
+Are you currently using solar or wind power in your property?
 We strongly recommend exploring the capabilities of eddi, our state-of-the-art energy-saving device, which diverts surplus power from such sources and uses it to heat your water and rooms.

 Veganism has been a huge discussion point in recent weeks, what with Piers Morgan’s highly publicised sausage roll outrage and the new McDonald’s vegan Happy Meal.